 The euphoria Is caused by a separate entity altogether, one known as THC (Tetrahydrocannabinol)

 It is the confusion between the two that has led people to believe that CBD products are no more than a recreational fad.
-In reality, CBD has been shown to significantly decrease pain and assist with a multitude of different issues and disorders, such as anxiety and sleep issues.
+In reality, these best indica concentrates of CBD has been shown to significantly decrease pain and assist with a multitude of different issues and disorders, such as anxiety and sleep issues.

 In a survey conducted in 2021, a group of 253 women who suffered from endometriosis were asked about their experiences in using CBD to treat their symptoms.
 Of that, 63% of those women had tried a CBD product to help ease their endometriosis pain.
 Of that 63%, 59% said that the CBD products worked, and were able to alter their dosages of pain medication as a result.